saransh738/ELL786-TEXT-AND-LOSSLESS-IMAGE-COMPRESSION/README.md

 # LOSSLESS-IMAGE-COMPRESSION
 ## EXPERIMENT 4:
 Read an image from an existing .png file.
 Compress this image data to a sequence of bytes.
 Compression technique to be used in this experiment is JPEG-LS.
-Note the size of the image before compression and after compression for:
+Note the size of the image before compression and after compression for the RGB Image , PNG encoded file and JPEG-LS encoded file.
-RGB Image
-PNG encoded file
-JPEG-LS encoded file
 Now obtain PSNR values of the encoded files before and after compression.
 State your reasons for conclusion.